SeanMcGrath/MarkovLatex/README.md

 Two scripts are included - `markovgen`, which generates random text from input text files and prints it to stdout, and `biblegen`, which is a little more fun.
 Feed `biblegen` a list of text files, and watch as it assembles then into a holy book for your new religion.

-A couple interesting text files are included in `input/` if you's like to try it out.
+A couple interesting text files are included in `input/` if you'd like to try it out.

 Copyright Sean McGrath 2015, issued freely under the MIT license.